What do we mean by ‘free’ broadband? Is there really any such thing? And if so, how do you get it? BroadbandChoices takes a look.

 At the top of the deals table, use the drop-down tool to sort the deals by setup costs.

 This will push all the broadband deals with no upfront cost right to the top of the page where you can see them.
 Take your pick and just click on a deal you like to sign up.

 If you can’t see any deals you like right now, check back in a week or two.
 Special offers pop up all the time that could be worth your while - including ones with the upfront costs slashed.

 Which providers offer broadband deals with no upfront cost?

-Providers that have been known to offer free broadband, with no upfront costs, include:
+Providers that have been known to offer broadband, with no upfront costs, include:

 ‘Free’ broadband isn't always cheaper

 Deals with free setup aren’t always the cheapest packages overall.
 There may be broadband deals on offer with slightly higher upfront costs but a slightly lower monthly charge, which ends up balancing out at a lower overall price.

 To see what the lowest-cost deals really are, sort your results by total first year cost.
 Or, take a look at today’s cheapest broadband deals, selected by us.

 One handy way of cutting your broadband bill is paying for your entire contract upfront.